MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 ![Gateway cluster settings.](media/service-gateway-high-availability-clusters/gateway-onprem-loadbalance.png)

-## Load balance based on CPU and Memory throttling
+## Load balance based on CPU, Memory, concurrency limits

 As mentioned earlier, the selection of a gateway during load balancing is random.
 Gateway admins can, however, now throttle the resources of each gateway member.
 With throttling, you can make sure either a gateway member or the entire gateway cluster isn't overloaded, causing system failures.